JeffreyRodriguez/Liberator12k/Forend/TopBreak_CAFE12+.md

 **Tip:** Use a small end mill to put a flat on it first, if you have one.
 This will prevent the drill bit from wandering.

-Once you've finished drilling and tapping, ensure the inside of the *Barrel Sleeve* is clear of chips and debris.
+Once you've finished drilling and tapping, ensure the inside of the *Trunnion* is clear of chips and debris.

 #### Cut the Extractor Slot